Skip to Main Content

 Phase 1: MPF Assessments

-Our team collaborates with governments to identify strengths, weaknesses, and gaps in existing mining laws, policies, and regulations and provide recommendations for improvement based on the best practices presented in the MPF.
+Our team collaborates with governments to identify strengths, weaknesses, and gaps in existing mining laws, policies, and regulations and provide recommendations for improvement based on the good practices presented in the MPF.
 The assessment process involves desk-based research, a comprehensive review of policy documents, mine site visits, and extensive in-person consultations with stakeholders from government, civil society, and the private sector.

-Once the assessment report has been drafted and validated by the government, it is published and disseminated for use by the Government, civil society, and the private sector and by IGF members for peer learning.
+Once the assessment report has been drafted and validated by the government, it is published and disseminated for use by the government, civil society, and the private sector and by IGF members for peer learning.

 left-side-image